Paul Scherrer Institute: Swiss Light Source (SLS)

 The Swiss Light Source (SLS), an electron synchrotron, has been in operation since 1 August 2001.
 It works like a kind of combined X-ray machine and microscope to screen a wide variety of substances.
 In the circular structure, the electrons move on a circular path 288 m in circumference, emitting synchrotron radiation in a tangential direction.
 A total of 350 magnets hold the electron beam on its course and focus it.
 Acceleration cavities ensure that the beam's speed remains constant.

 Since 2008, the SLS has been the accelerator with the thinnest electron beam in the world.
 PSI researchers and technicians have been working on this for eight years and have repeatedly adjusted each of the many magnets.
 The SLS offers a very broad spectrum of synchrotron radiation from infrared light to hard X-rays.
 This enables researchers to take microscopic pictures inside objects, materials and tissue to, for example, improve materials or develop drugs.

 In 2017, a new instrument at the SLS made it possible to look inside a computer chip for the first time without destroying it.
 Structures such as 45 nanometre narrow power lines and 34 nanometre high transistors became visible.
 This technology enables chip manufacturers to, for example, check whether their products comply with the specifications more easily.

 Currently, under the working title "SLS 2.0", plans are being made to upgrade the SLS and thus create a fourth-generation synchrotron light source.

+In 2024, researchers at PSI used the SLS to set a new world record for X-ray imaging precision, achieving a resolution of four nanometres through a technique called ptychography.
+The work, conducted in collaboration with EPFL, ETH Zurich, and the University of Southern California, enabled high-resolution 3D imaging of a computer chip and was published in Nature.
+This advancement has potential applications in both information technology and the life sciences.